 The table is sorted in descending order according to the mean processing times.
 Only TACs with a mean processing time > 0 are displayed.
-The real times (elapsed times) are output.
+The times that are output are the real times (elapsed times).

 TACLIST: TAC SPECIFIC STATISTICS

 This list contains the following TAC-specific information: